codingconcepts/albert/README.md

 There are only two components, both hooked together using the wonderful NATS messaging platform:

+### Dependencies

+The only external dependency you'll need to run Albert is [NATS](http://nats.io/), a FOSS messaging system.
+Either install the [binary](http://nats.io/download/nats-io/gnatsd/) or build from [source](https://github.com/nats-io/gnatsd).
+Make sure to add the resulting `gnatsd` executable into your PATH.

 ### Install and run

 ``` bash